tidymodels/parsnip/inst/README-DOCS.md

 If you are creating a new engine documentation file, the steps are:

-1. Create the main `.Rd` file that R's help system uses
+1. Use roxygen comments to generate the main `.Rd` file that R's help system uses.
 2. Create an `.Rmd` file that has the details of the engine.
-3. Knit the `.Rmd` file to `.md` that that the `.Rd` file from step 1 can link it.
+3. Knit the `.Rmd` file to `.md` so the `.Rd` file from step 1 can link it.
 4. Once you are done, run `devtools::document()` (or use the RStudio IDE) to build the help files.

-**Before you read the rest**, you don't have to generate the help files:
+**Before you read the rest**, you probably don't have to generate the help files in this way yourself:

 * This process only applies for engines whose model function is in parsnip.
-If you R package defines a new model, then you don't have to do all of this (unless you want to).
+If your R package defines a new model, then you don't have to do all of this (unless you want to).

-* If you make a PR with a new engine, you can work on the `.Rmd` file and the tidymodels folks can go through the process of merging it in (but let us know if you want to do that in the PR).
+* If you make a PR with a new engine, you can work on the `.Rmd` file and the tidymodels folks can go through the process of merging it in (but let us know if you want us to do that in the PR).

 ## Creating the engine-specific `.Rd` files